Democracy in America

 De la démocratie en Amérique (/fr/; published in two volumes, the first in 1835 and the second in 1840) is a classic French work by Alexis de Tocqueville.
 In the book, Tocqueville examines the democratic revolution that he believed had been occurring over the previous several hundred years.

 In 1831, Tocqueville and Gustave de Beaumont were sent by the French government to study the American prison system.
 In his later letters, Tocqueville indicates that he and Beaumont used their official business as a pretext to study American society instead.
 They arrived in New York City in May of that year and spent nine months traveling the United States, studying the prisons and collecting information on American society, including its religious, political, and economic character.
 The two also briefly visited Canada, spending a few days in the summer of 1831 in what was then Lower Canada (modern-day Quebec) and Upper Canada (modern-day Ontario).

 Tocqueville and Beaumont returned to France in February 1832 and submitted their report, Du système pénitentiaire aux États-Unis et de son application en France (On the Penitentiary System in the United States and its Application in France), the next year.
 Tocqueville eventually extrapolated this work into the book Democracy in America, which was first published in Paris in two volumes.
-In the work, Tocqueville holds a critical lens to early 19th Century socioeconomic affairs in the United States.
-He notes the influence of American government and religious history on its entrepreneurial and relatively egalitarian culture.
+In the work, Tocqueville holds a critical lens to early 19th century socioeconomic affairs in the United States.
+He notes the influence of American government and Puritan religious history on its entrepreneurial and relatively egalitarian culture.
 However, Tocqueville criticizes the moral, spiritual, artistic, and interpersonal costs of a society where social mobility and restlessness are organizing expectations.
-Ultimately, since its publication, the work has had a dramatic impact on American (as well as broader Western) thought and education; especially in history, political science, and the social sciences.
+Ultimately, since its publication, the work has had a dramatic impact on American—as well as broader Western—thought and education; especially in history, political science, and the social sciences.